-Erbium lasers, like carbon dioxide lasers, are powerful ablative lasers, designed to remove the outer layers of skin using a burst of energy.
+Erbium lasers, like carbon dioxide lasers, are powerful ablative lasers designed to remove the outer layers of the skin using a burst of energy.
 Laser resurfacing, also known as a laser peel, has advantages over other methods of resurfacing.
-Some of these advantages include less bleeding, more precision with the ability to target tiny areas like moles, and most important for many people, a shorter recovery time.
+Some of these advantages include less bleeding, more precision with the ability to target tiny areas like moles, and most importantly, a shorter recovery time.
 Patients who have had Erbium laser treatments recover twice as quickly as those who have had CO2 laser treatments.
 There is little burning of surrounding tissues.
-Side effects may include swelling, redness and bruising but this lasts for just a week.
+Side effects may include swelling, redness, and bruising, but this lasts for just a week.
 The dramatic resurfacing results this laser treatment yields may last up to five years!

 How does the Erbium Laser Skin Resurfacing Work?

 The Erbium laser emits light that is absorbed by water as the light hits the skin.
 The tissue that contains water is vaporized.
 The excess heat in the area that is generated by the laser results in collagen shrinkage and stimulates the formation of collagen which will tighten the skin further.
 As skin cells are mostly composed of water, the heat produced by the laser light is scattered over the skin.
 The object is to damage the skin to stimulate it just enough to promote healing.
 This damage will be similar to a burn and afterwards, the skin will ooze and weep.
 Deeper wrinkles require more treatment, while shallow scars and wrinkles may be completely erased after just one treatment.